 We have collected various opinions from staff who work in the IHR about what historical fiction means to them.
 What is their favourite historical novel and why?
 How do they view fictional writings when researching the past?

 During the week following the conference we also ran a competiton for visitors to tell us their opinions.
 These can be found in the comments sections as you scroll down this page.

 These podcasts derive from the Novel Approaches conference held between 17 and 18 November 2011 at the Institute of Historical Research.
-They can also be found on the History SPOT website where we also have video editions available.
+They can be found on the Podcasts feed.
 Each podcast is approximatesly 15-20 minutes in length.
-You can either click on the links for each lecture or scroll down this page.

 Please feel free to join the discussion!